 (10) Provision of information, confirmation of identity and operation regarding events, promotional campaigns, seminars, projects, exhibitions, forums, and fairs relating to the Games;

-(11) Provision of information regarding sports or cultural events, promotional campaigns, seminars, projects, exhibitions, forums, events, promotional campaigns and fairs relating to the Games organized by a third party;
+(11) Provision of information regarding sports or cultural events, promotional campaigns, seminars, projects, exhibitions, forums, events, and fairs relating to the Games organized by a third party;

 (12) Investigations, research and public relations activities, such as activity reports, press releases and filming, relating to Tokyo 2020 or the Games;